-Comcast Business Internet, servicing small to midsize startups for over a decade, is a solid alternative to the DSL internet connection that’s currently forcing your employees to squeeze twenty pounds of data through a five-pound tube.
+Comcast Business internet, servicing small to midsize startups for over a decade, is a solid alternative to the DSL internet connection that’s currently forcing your employees to squeeze 20 pounds of data through a 5-pound tube.
 It may cost a little more than similarly micro-focused providers, but its dependable, fast network—not to mention a coaxial cable infrastructure that spans most of the US—rates a look for your expanding shop.

-Comcast Business Internet is best for businesses that prioritize reliability and speed
+Comcast Business internet provides businesses reliability and speed

 Comcast Business cable internet plans

-- Starter Internet, at $69.95 a month, is a bare-bones setup for a two-employee operation.
+- Starter Internet is a bare-bones setup for a two-employee operation.
 Its modest 25 Mbps can handle basic web browsing and email functions but little else.
 It’s not recommended for heavy file traffic.

-- Business Internet 150, at $139.95 a month, is for a ten-employees-and-up shop conducting serious online business.
-Its 150 Mbps speed can easily shoulder website hosting and cloud-based applications with room to grow.
+- Business Internet 100 is for a 10-employees-and-up shop conducting serious online business.
+Its 100 Mbps speed can easily shoulder website hosting and cloud-based applications with room to grow.

-- Business Internet 300, at $199.95 a month, is a beefy choice for medium-to-large offices, with enough speed and bandwidth to handle all of the above, as well as video and audio streaming.
+- Business Internet 300 is a beefy choice for medium-to-large offices, with enough speed and bandwidth to handle all of the above, as well as video and audio streaming.
 Business.org recommends this Comcast Business plan as a price-to-power value.

 - Free professional installation with modem (not offered by most other companies)